Jan 30, 2018

 • Heat a griddle or medium cast iron skillet over medium heat, add 1 tablespoon of the canola oil and heat through.
 Working in batches, add 2 portions of the steak (1-pound) to the griddle and cook, moving around with a spatula until almost cooked through, but still partially pink, about 3 minutes.

-• Make the meat into a rectangular mound and top with about 1/3 cup of the onion and pepper mixture.
+• Season the beef with salt and pepper.
+Make the meat into a rectangular mound and top with some of the onion and pepper mixture.

-• Use a spatula to scoop the meat mixture onto the cut rolls.
+• Use a spatula to scoop the meat mixture onto the rolls.
+Close and cut in half.
 Repeat with the remaining ingredients.
+Serve hot.

 DID YOU MAKE THIS?